-Skiddaw Class is our Year 3 and 4 class.
-It is taught by Mrs Wadey.
-If you want to know more about our class take a look in our class handbook or see our curriculum information to find out what exciting things we have planned for this term.
+Skiddaw Class is our Year 2, 3 and 4 class.
+It is taught by Mrs Wadey supported by Mrs Mason and Mrs Craggs.
+If you want to know more about our class take a look in our class booklet or see our curriculum overview below to find out what exciting things we have planned for this term.

-What are we planning for Skiddaw Class this Spring term?
+What are we planning for Skiddaw Class this autumn term?

 Personal, Social and Health Education (PSHE) and Citizenship are integrated into all areas of school life and form the basis of our whole approach to education, from assemblies and circle time to choices of stories and visitors.
-Our School Councillors and Eco Team Members will be working hard too.
+We are working on ‘New beginnings’ and ‘Getting on and falling out’ themes this term.
+Our School Councillors and Eco Team Members will also be voted upon and get to work.

-Educational Visits: We plan to take our learning into the woods again this term.
-We hope to visit Vindolanda and the Roman Army Museum up on Hadrian’s Wall for the day in April linked to our History topic.
-This will also cost in the region of £20 per child but we’ll let you know details as soon as we can.
-We will also be welcoming a student teacher, this term, Mrs Maddock.
+Educational Visits: We plan to take our learning into the woods this term.
+We have a whole school visit to the theatre in Lancaster already planned to see Peter Pan just before Christmas.
+This last event will also cost in the region of £15 per child but we’ll let you know details nearer the time.